Yes No Share to Facebook

 Conclusion

-A landlord wishing to occupy a rental unit for the personal residential purposes of the landlord, or certain family members of the landlord, may issue and serve a Form N12 upon the tenant as the proper legal notice of eviction.
+When a landlord wishes to occupy a rental unit for residential purposes of the landlord, or certain family members of the landlord, the landlord may issue, and serve, a Form N12 upon the tenant as the formal notice to evict for the own use by the landlord.
 The Form N12 must provide at least sixty (60) days notice to vacate the rental unit.
 Additionally, the landlord must provide the tenant with compensation equal to one (1) month of rent.
 It is prudent that the landlord will provide the compensation when the tenant vacates and provides keys to the landlord.